About us

 Professor Fiona Bogossian

-Fiona’s engagement is demonstrated at national and international levels through a long history of State and Federal ministerial appointments, membership of research foundation grants committees, and accreditation panels.
-She was Sub-Editor for Women & Birth (2005-2019), Chair of Universitas 21 Deans of Nursing & Midwifery and Member U21 Health Sciences Group Executive (2013-2016) and Panel Member for the ARC – ERA Impact and Engagement Pilot (2107).
-Most recently Fiona was Senior Education Expert for Midwifery Accreditation Committee of the Australian Nursing and Midwifery Accreditation Council (2018 - 2023).
+Her professional contributions are demonstrated at national and international levels through a long history of State and Federal ministerial appointments, membership of research foundation grants committees, and accreditation panels.
+She was Sub-Editor for Women & Birth, Chair of Universitas 21 Deans of Nursing & Midwifery and Member U21 Health Sciences Group Executive.
+Most recently Fiona served as Senior Education Expert/ Chair for Midwifery Accreditation Committee of the Australian Nursing and Midwifery Accreditation Council (2018 - 2023).

 -